a20351766/udo.1.4.0/docs/source/ledger.rst

 will authenticate the signatures against the transaction payload.

 Secondly, peers will perform a versioning check against the transaction read set, to ensure data integrity and protect against threats such as double-spending.
-Hyperledger Fabric has concurrency control whereby transactions execute in parallel (by endorsers) to increase throughput, and upon commit (by all peers) each transaction is verified to ensure that no other transaction has modified data it has read.
+Hyperledger UDO has concurrency control whereby transactions execute in parallel (by endorsers) to increase throughput, and upon commit (by all peers) each transaction is verified to ensure that no other transaction has modified data it has read.
 In other words, it ensures that the data that was read during chaincode execution